tgvaughan/BDMM-Prime/README.md

 BDMM-Pime is currently still in development and is not yet ready for general use.
 Instead, refer to the original [BDMM project](https://github.com/denisekuehnert/bdmm).

+However, if you are interested in playing around with the new version, you can install it by adding https://tgvaughan.github.io/BDMM-Prime/package.xml as a third party BEAST package repository and installing the package that appears.

 Acknowledgements
 ----------------